 As a person gradually reduces their dosage of steroids, they should also reduce the equivalent dosage of insulin or oral medication until it returns to the original dosage.
 It is important never to stop taking steroids suddenly as this may cause severe illness.

 People with diabetes often need to take medications for other conditions.
-Any medication can increase the risk of the person experiencing harmful drug interactions if they are also taking insulin.
+Any medication can

 The most common oral drugs that people take for diabetes are called oral hypoglycemics.